-2 Data Summary - monitoring the world from a bell tower
+2 Data summary - monitoring the world from a bell tower

 To quantify the contemporary vibrations of our unsettled planet, we used two methods to collect seismic data.
 The bulk of these data were collected in and around the Wills Memorial Building (WMB).
-The WMB tower is a Neo Gothic reinforced concrete structure which stands 65.5 meters above the street level and is 16 square meters at its base.
+The WMB tower is a neo-Gothic reinforced concrete structure which stands 65.5 m above the street level and is 16 m^2 at its base.
 Topping the tower is an octagonal lantern which houses Great George.
-Great George is a large E-flat bell that measures 2 meters tall by 2.5 meters wide and weighs approximately 9.5 tonnes (Ringing For England, 2019; Towerbells.org, 2019), making it one of the largest bells in the UK.
-Great George rings hourly by the action of an external clapper except on special occasions such as the University Charter Day when it is rung in the traditional way by experienced bell ringers using an internal clapper.
+Great George is a large E-flat bell that measures 2 m tall by 2.5 m wide and weighs approximately 9.5 t (Ringing For England, 2019; Towerbells.org, 2019), making it one of the largest bells in the UK.
+Great George rings hourly by the action of an external clapper, except on special occasions such as the university Charter Day when it is rung in the traditional way by experienced bell ringers using an internal clapper.